Nyumat/god/README.md

 God is a web service that allows you to execute code in a variety of languages.
 I've [already done this in Golang as a proof of concept](https://github.com/nyumat/titan) but I wanted to try it in TypeScript for funsies. 🤩

 It works by creating a series of Docker containers that are spun up when the server starts, and torn down when the server connection closes.
+Aditionally, you're able to execute code in a variety of languages, and the output is returned to you.
+See the API section for more details.

 The containers and sanbox are created using [Dockerode](https://github.com/apocas/dockerode).

 [PocketBase](
 https://pocketbase.io/) (a database as a service) is used for storing the metadata.

+## Getting Started

+Language Support:
+- ✅ Go
+- ✅ Node.js
+- ✅ Python

 You'll need: